 On my personal blog, I had been indifferent about tags.
 I used them because, quite frankly, my categories aren't well-thought out and I thought another layer of "organization" might help.
 Each post had one category and a handful of tags.
 I thought my readers would be happy I had provided such helpful organization.

-Then I read John Saddington’s blog post about tags, and by the time I’d finished the post I was already logging into my own WordPress dashboard and deleting tags.
-According to Saddington, tags merely duplicate data that already exists, possibly creating duplicate content that search engines might penalize.
+about tags, and by the time I'd finished the post, I was already logging into my own WordPress dashboard and deleting tags.
+According to their post, tags merely duplicate data that already exists, possibly creating duplicate content that search engines might penalize.

 Several WordPress SEO plugins allow users to blog their tag pages from search engines.
 I use this feature on my own blog, and find it telling that it is even an option.
-My fear was that people would begin linking to tag pages and later, if I deleted the tag, there would be even more dead permalinks to manage.
+My fear was that people would begin linking to tag pages and later if I deleted the tag, there would be even more dead permalinks

 Matt Cutts, head of the Webspam team at Google, doesn't come out directly against using tags, but he does talk about tag clouds.